What Is Laundry Stripping? How It Works, Why It’s Gross, and Why You’ll Love It

 Here are a few tips to consider when laundry stripping:

-- I did use this method to detox clothes and strip my husband’s often stinky white undershirts with success.
+• I used this method to detox clothes and strip my husband’s often stinky white undershirts with success.
 They aren’t perfectly white, but do smell and feel clean now!

 Now I’m searching for more things to wash with this laundry method!

-This laundry stripping recipe is going to be helpful as I’d like to tackle some of my son’s funky-smelling football and baseball clothes next.
-My sister-in-law recently told me she used this same method in the sink to soak some of her husband’s hats that had a funky smell, which I think sounds smart, too!
+This laundry stripping recipe is also helpful for tackling funky-smelling sports gear.
+My sister-in-law told me she used this same method in the sink to soak some of her husband’s hats that had a funky smell, which I think sounds smart, too!

 Share with us in the comments if you’ve tried this laundry stripping recipe!